techisteps/Kerberos-Setup/archlinux/README.md

 ```

-To be safer side you can add all ips to all containers
+To be safer side you can add all IP's to all containers.

 ```bash
 cat >> /etc/hosts <<EOL